Jasig/ssp-data-importer/README.md

 There are a number of properties that are required for the program to run properly.

-Properties prefixed with a '!' must be set, as defaults are never supplied.

-Proerties prefixed with a '*' have defaults set `runJob.[sh|bat]`, which means that overrides, if necessary, must be specified on the command line or in `setJobEnv.[sh|bat]` rather than with a properties file.

 ```properties
 #FOLDER LOCATIONS
 # NB: For all 'batch.tables.*.folder' properties, the 'file:' prefix must be present.